ZeroIntensity/cpython/Doc/c-api/refcounting.rst

    reflect the actual number of references.
 Consequently, do not rely on the returned value to be accurate, other than a value of 0 or 1.

+   If trying to idenitfy an :term:`immortal` object, use :c:func:`Py_IsImmortal` instead.

    Use the :c:func:`Py_SET_REFCNT()` function to set an object reference count.

    .. versionchanged:: 3.10